 So even if you have a family or a group with different tastes, everyone should be able to find something delicious!

 Lexington is full of great restaurant options no matter what you're in the mood for!
 Check out The Local Taco, Pietana, or Athenian Grill.
 And don't miss the European Delights bakery or La Petit Delicat for dessert.

 Last but not least is dessert.
 Han Woo Ri offers mochi ice cream, something I had never experienced before my first visit there.

-Let me tell you, it was a revelation!
-The cold and creamy ice cream nestles inside a chewy and squishy coat of sticky rice dough, making for a really unique texture combo.
+The cold and creamy ice cream nestles inside a chewy and squishy coat of sticky rice dough, making for a really delightful texture combo.

 Korean Cooking at Home

 Can’t get to Lexington to visit this delightful restaurant?
 You might enjoy experimenting with similar dishes at home!